cgolja01/QOSM/README.md

 - a fudge to the NO2 coefficient jno2 which really should be thought throught better.
 - multiple calls to radiation and photochemistry where various quantities  (e.g., T, O3) are held constant in turn and the heating rates and photochemical tendencies are stored.
-This is used to diagnose the linearise coefficients
+This is used to diagnose the linearise coefficients.

 The radiation code is a modified version of [RRTMG](http://rtweb.aer.com/rrtm_frame.html) source files, so to distribute the files, we need to inform you of the license for RRTMG: